ansys/DevRelDocs/2024R1/acp_24R1_md/classes_model.md

 * **Parameters:**
   - name: The name of the oriented element set.
-  - id: The id of the oriented element set.
+  - id: The ID of the oriented element set.
   - field_variable: String identifier of the field.
   - scope_entities: A list of scope entities defining the region of definition.
   - scalar_field: Tabular scalar column defining the field.